Sword Stained with Royal Blood: Plot summary

-Yuan wanders around the land and meets Wen Qingqing, a young maiden from a family of brigands.
-Wen is actually Xia Xueyi's daughter and she follows Yuan after being expelled from her family.
-Although Yuan initially wanted to seek redress for his father, he eventually joins Li Zicheng's rebellion to overthrow the corrupt Ming government.
-He helps the rebels retrieve the gold robbed by the Wen family, sabotages a battery of cannons supplied to the Ming army by foreigners, and finances the rebellion with part of the treasure he discovered in Nanjing.
-Yuan also befriends several martial artists, who pledge allegiance to him out of respect for his heroism.
-He organises his followers to form a militia and they pledge to serve and defend the Han Chinese nation from internal and external threats.
+By chance, Yuan meets Wen Qingqing, Xia Xueyi's daughter, who accompanies him on his adventures after being expelled by her maternal family.
+Although Yuan initially seeks redress for his father, he ultimately joins Li Zicheng's rebels to overthrow the corrupt Ming government.
+He helps the rebels retrieve the gold stolen by the Wen family, sabotages a battery of cannons supplied to Ming forces by foreigners, and finances the rebellion with the treasure he found in Nanjing.
+During this time, he reconnects with his father's followers and befriends several prominent jianghu figures, eventually organising them into a militia to serve and protect the Han Chinese nation.